nigelwhitfield/bpos/README.md

 and stock dialogs are set to numeric input mode; better reporting of postback actions; changed printer module to use async dialog; added status display on settings screen
 + 1.02: Added checks in the status display sub to better handle empty sales logs
++ 1.03: Added the ability to configure a discount level in the business.ini file